 Contacting the Funeral Director

 You should still contact the Funeral Director as soon as possible about the death and burial so they can start preparations and timetable you into their schedule.
 Inform them you are looking for a short notice burial according to Islamic tradition and in the Muslim section of the cemetery.

 Contacting Your Local Mosque

-Until further notice your local mosque cannot be used for the funeral service.
-This can only take place at the grave side for a maximum of 10 immediate family members only.
+Your local mosque may be able to be used for the funeral service.
+This can only take place for a maximum of 30 mourners only.
 See “Muslim Cemetery Protocols and Procedures”.
-You may wish to contact the mosque by telephone so that arrangements can be made for an Imam to attend the funeral at the cemetery.
+You may wish to contact the mosque by telephone to check whether a funeral can be held there or so that arrangements can be made for an Imam to attend the funeral at the cemetery.

 Changes to the Death Registration Process